 Go electronic with all your essential papers and scan them!

-Instead of keeping all these digital files on your computer, invest in an external hard drive that is at least 4 TB or more in size.
+Instead of keeping all these digital files on your computer (Affiliate Link), invest in an external hard drive that is at least 4 TB (Affiliate Link) or more.
 Below are some I found on Amazon (affiliate).

-If your bank is a national one, you will most likely find almost all your companies in the bill pay area.
+If your bank is national, you will likely find almost all your companies in the bill pay area.

 You can also set up payment with reward credit cards for some bills.
-This will give you rewards back, and you can use them for travel, gift cards, and things.
+This will give you rewards, which you can use for travel, gift cards, and other things.

-Whichever system you use, be sure to stay consistent.
-It can get pretty complicated if you use various methods to pay bills.
+Whatever system you use, be sure to stay consistent.
+Paying bills using various methods can get pretty complicated.

 Now, log into the different companies' websites and change your bills to electronic filing.